state-alchemists/zrb/docs/getting-started.md

 We have cover the minimum basics to work ~~for Arasaka~~ with Zrb.

-No matter how complex your task will be, the flow will be similar:

-- You generate the task
-- You modify the task
-- You run the task

-To learn more about tasks and other concepts, you can visit [the concept section](concepts/README.md).
+To learn more about tasks and other concepts, you can visit [Zrb concept section](concepts/README.md).

-BTW, do you know that you can make and deploy a CRUD application without even touching your IDE/text editor?
+Also, do you know that you can make and deploy a CRUD application without even touching your IDE/text editor?
 Check out [our tutorials](tutorials/README.md) for more cool tricks.

 🔖 [Table of Contents](README.md)